dagreatssj/nacatamal/README.md

 $ make install_with_php
 ```

+PHP is installed in `.internals/deps` folder and you will need to add it to your path or just add a symlink like:

+    cd /usr/local/bin && ln -s /path/to/php php

 ## Getting Started

 In order to use Nacatamal, create a config.yml and fill values like the distributed config.yml.